aplai168/mvp-pray/README.md

   - JWT for authentication

 * Gulpfile
-  - instructions for all your tasks
+  - instructions for running all your tasks

 * Skeleton app
-  - All the files and folders needed for your angular app is there
+  - All the files and folders needed for your angular app

 * Client test